Support Page Content

-Approximately eight to ten weeks after receipt of all items listed above, a decision regarding admission will be mailed to the applicant.
+Approximately eight to ten weeks after receipt of all application materials, a decision regarding admission will be mailed to the applicant.

-NOTE: There is currently no general call for admission in the spring semester.
-However, an applicant may petition the department to begin in the spring.
+Note: The Department of Biological Sciences currently does not have a general call for admission in the spring semester.
+Applicants with special circumstances may petition the department to begin in the spring.
 A petition for spring admission requires a compelling reason and support by a faculty member in the department.
 Please contact your potential graduate advisor (i.e., a faculty member in your area of interest) if you wish to discuss this option.